DanielMartensson/MataveID/README.md

 Advantages:
  - Include MATLAB code examples and lots of step by step examples
- - Include impulse identification
- - Include frequency identification
- - Include stochastic identification
+ - Include impulse, frequency, stochastic and recursive identification
  - Include latest methods for linear system identification

 Disadvantages:
  - Short theory about realization theory methods for system identification
  - Difficult to read and understand
- - Does not include closed loop identification
+ - Does not include closed loop and nonlinear identification
- - Does not include recursive identification
  - Does not include filtering, statistics and other types of modeling techniques
- - Does not include nonlinear identification

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/subspace_methods_for_system_identification.jpg)